 There is no registration fee for the dialogue but you are expected to complete and sign the Delegate Agreement and submit it on time to participate at the Dialogue.

-- Able to travel to Sydney, Australia and attend the Australia-Vietnam Young Leadership Dialogue in full from Sunday May 14 to Thursday May 18 2017 (inclusive);
+- Able to travel to Vietnam and attend the Australia-Vietnam Young Leadership Dialogue in full for four and a half days in May 2019;

 - Proactively engage with other delegates prior to and following the Dialogue, including using best efforts to attend post-Dialogue events in their country;